-- The location of your Azure-SSIS IR does not need be the same as the location of your data factory, but it should be the same as the location of your own Azure SQL Database/Managed Instance server where SSISDB is to be hosted.
+- The location of your Azure-SSIS IR does not need to be the same as the location of your data factory, but it should be the same as the location of your own Azure SQL Database or SQL Managed Instance where SSISDB.
 This way, your Azure-SSIS Integration Runtime can easily access SSISDB without incurring excessive traffics between different locations.

-- If you do not have an existing Azure SQL Database/Managed Instance server to host SSISDB, but you have on-premises data sources/destinations, you should create a new Azure SQL Database/Managed Instance server in the same location of a virtual network connected to your on-premises network.
-This way, you can create your Azure-SSIS IR using the new Azure SQL Database/Managed Instance server and joining that virtual network, all in the same location, effectively minimizing data movements across different locations.
+- If you do not have an existing SQL Database or SQL Managed Instance, but you have on-premises data sources/destinations, you should create a new Azure SQL Database or SQL Managed Instance in the same location of a virtual network connected to your on-premises network.
+This way, you can create your Azure-SSIS IR using the new Azure SQL Database or SQL Managed Instance and joining that virtual network, all in the same location, effectively minimizing data movements across different locations.

-- If the location of your existing Azure SQL Database/Managed Instance server where SSISDB is hosted is not the same as the location of a virtual network connected to your on-premises network, first create your Azure-SSIS IR using an existing Azure SQL Database/Managed Instance server and joining another virtual network in the same location, and then configure a virtual network to virtual network connection between different locations.
+- If the location of your existing Azure SQL Database or SQL Managed Instance is not the same as the location of a virtual network connected to your on-premises network, first create your Azure-SSIS IR using an existing Azure SQL Database or SQL Managed Instance and joining another virtual network in the same location, and then configure a virtual network to virtual network connection between different locations.

 The following diagram shows location settings of Data Factory and its integration run times: